 In the future there will be history of how the Vedic culture was introduced in America.
 We are actually introducing a new style of life and civilization.
 Everything should be ideal.
 Others have never dreamt of such civilization — free life, happy life, no anxiety, and hope, great hope that we are going back now, back to Godhead.
 By increasing the selling of books, America and then the whole world will become Krsna conscious, and historians will mark this period, how America became Krsna conscious.
 All the world is in darkness.
 The scientists, Darwin, Freud, all in darkness.
 This is the only institution that is giving some light.
 You must be convinced of this in order to preach effectively.

-(After being shown some new publications, including the Ninth Canto Bhagavatam and a newly designed Krsna Trilogy): This is the combination of American and Indian culture.
-In every field of activity this will prove wonderful.
+(After being shown some new publications, including the Ninth Canto Bhagavatam and a newly designed Krsna Trilogy): This is a combination of American and Indian culture.
+In every field of activity, this will prove wonderful.
 Therefore, Krsna sent me to America.
 Now everything is improving by Krsna’s grace.
-From the material point of view, whatever knowledge you have got — how to expand business, how to attract people — if it is used for Krsna then it is perfect.
-Always keep in mind, this civilization is wrong civilization run by atheists.
-So much unnecessary spending on military expenditures, etc. Krsna descends to correct such civilization.
-In this age Krsna has descended in His Name.
+From the material point of view, whatever knowledge you have got — how to expand the business, how to attract people — if it is used for Krsna then it is perfect.
+Always keep in mind, this civilization is a wrong civilization run by atheists.
+So much unnecessary spending on military expenditures, etc. Krsna descends to correct such a civilization.
+In this age, Krsna has descended in His Name.
 You have much important mission .
 Don’t deviate!

 By 1977, motivated by Srila Prabhupada’s entreaties, all the devotees in America and Britain, a relatively small number, had accomplished amazing things, what to speak of the devotees distributing books in Europe and India?
 And the Soviet Union!
 Devotees were regularly, at great risk, infiltrating the Iron Curtain countries.
 The GBC operations in these countries were kept secret, even from other GBC men.
 When Srila Prabhupada returned from his visit to Moscow in 1971, he remarked how the Communist government was “a horrible, horrible government” and that the Russian people were also Europeans and they wanted freedom.
 Clearly, after such a statement of condemnation from an exalted devotee like Srila Prabhupada, it was just a matter of time before the Iron Curtain would come down.
 Indeed, in 1988, the U.S. President boldly said at a big press conference in West Berlin: “Mr. Gorbachev, tear down this wall!”
 A startled audience, including his cabinet members, rose to their feet with a standing ovation.
 Little did they know that Srila Prabhupada’s agents had already been penetrating that wall since the early seventies.

 Devotees risked their lives to distribute Srila Prabhupada’s books.
 Even in America.
-In the Southern U.S. there were fanatic sectarian groups, like the Klu Klux Klan.
+In the Southern U.S., there were fanatic sectarian groups, like the Klu Klux Klan.
 In one instance, two firebombs were thrown at two a.m. into a house rented by a traveling party preaching at colleges.
-An 18 year-old brahmacari, Brajajana das, who had just received second initiation that evening, was killed and two wounded.
+An 18-year-old Brahmacari, Brajajana das, who had just received the second initiation that evening, was killed and two wounded.
 One of them, Shankar das, was seriously burned.
 A revolver was found in the grass.
 No one was ever apprehended.